 Who will administer my anesthesia?

-At Memorial Hermann Katy Hospital, the anesthesia department is a care team consisting of an anesthesiologist and a nurse anesthetist.
+At Memorial Hermann Cypress Hospital, the anesthesia department is a care team consisting of an anesthesiologist and a nurse anesthetist.
 You will meet a care team member prior to your procedure.
 The doctor will discuss the choices that you have regarding the type of anesthesia.
 The anesthesiologists are independent contractors of the hospital.
 If you have any questions regarding the anesthesiologists, feel free to call (346) 231-4391.